11ty/11ty-website/src/docs/filters/slugify.md

 {{ "My Title" | slugify }} -> `my-title`
 ```
 {% endraw %}

-{% callout "info", "md" %}In versions prior to 1.0.0, [the `slug` Universal Filter was used](/docs/filters/slug/).
-For backwards compatibility, `slug` is still supported but `slugify` is now recommended as best practice—it has better default behavior for URLs with special characters.{% endcallout %}

 * [`slug` Universal Filter](/docs/filters/slug/)
 * [← Back to Filters documentation.](/docs/filters/)